 Travel with Loves Ones and Be Nice

-Traveling with loved ones or friends can be entertaining, but if you’re very tired and bored it can also be taxing on your time together.
+Traveling with loved ones or friends can be entertaining.
+But if you’re very tired and bored it can also be taxing on your time together.
 Especially if you’ve been traveling together for days or weeks, there’s an excellent chance you’re going to start getting on each others nerves (believe us, we know).
 So don’t just rely on your travel companions to perform a stand up comedy routine for your own delight!
-Playing cards might be a good idea, if you can still stomach chatting to one another at the end of your trip.
+Playing cards might be a good idea.
+That’s if you can still stomach chatting to one another at the end of your trip!